caglarturali/catalina-dynamic-wallpaper/README.md

 | -p, --stop      | Stop dynamic wallpaper.                                 |
 | -u, --uninstall | Uninstall dynamic wallpaper.
 Removes all related files. |
 | -h, --help      | Show this help.                                         |

+### Notes

+- On DDE, it only sets the desktop background.
+You need to set the lock screen background manually, for now.

 ### Credits :blush: